StaPH-B/central-region/stratus.md

 ![rdp4](/images/rdp4.png)

 If the login was successful a dark blue desktop with the MDH logo will appear. **Congratulations!** You have successfully logged into your VM.
+Next up, try [uploading data to your VM with WinSCP](stratus_upload.html)

 ![rdp5](/images/rdp5.png)